austinabell/near-crossword/README.md

       - `accountId` - your existing testnet accountId (you can create one at https://wallet.testnet.near.org/)
       - `deposit` - reword for the person who will solve this puzzle

    After this call your puzzle will be added to the NEAR Crossword contract.
-Share your Crossword with frieds, the person who will be able to solve it will be able to generate the same key pair and get the reward.
+Share your Crossword with friends, the person who will be able to solve it will be able to generate the same key pair and get the reward.
 Let's do that in the following steps.

 6. Let's pretend that we have solved the puzzle and generated the very same key pair.
 This time it should be stored at `~/.near-credentials/testnet/<contract-id>.json`.
-We are using `<contract-id>` here because in the next step we will nedd to sign transaction with this acc.
+We are using `<contract-id>` here because in the next step we will need to sign transaction with this acc.

 ```bash
 near generate-key <crossword-contract-id> --seedPhrase='many clever words'